rakshithdon/Customer-Churn-Analysis-with-Power-BI/README.md

 1. Imported the dataset into Power Query.
 2. Promoted the first row as headers.
-3. Removed unnecessary columns (e.g., estimated_salary).
+3. Removed null values and unnecessary columns (e.g., estimated_salary).
 4. Renamed steps and columns for clarity.
 5. Checked and updated data types.
 6. Replaced binary values with meaningful labels: